KieranCG/Milestone2CardPairs/README.md

 - **Objective:** Make key design decisions to guide the solo development process.
 - **Activities:**
   - Design the user interface with a focus on personal usability and accessibility.
-  - Determine the visual style, including colors, fonts, and the overall theme.
+  - Determine the visual style, including colors, fonts, and the overarching theme.
   - Decide on game mechanics and interactions.
   - Consider the potential use of external APIs, such as fetching random quotes.